Sireks/webpack-project-configuration/README.md

-# 1+1 frontend rebuild #
+# Webpack simple configuration #

 ### What is this repository for? ###

-This repo was created for storing all files for new front-end project
+This repository was creating for using basic webpack configuration in my next projects

 ### How do I get set up? ###